biemster/ch32fun_isler/README.md

 ### supported MCUs:
 This code aims to support all WCH RF enabled microcontrollers, and is currently tested and working on ch570 and ch582, and development aims for additional support for ch573, ch592/1 and ch32v208 (but this can be extended to other chips).
-Current focus is on getting the 1M mode working on all, and when that is finished 2M and Coded Phy S2 and S8 will be added where supported.
+Current focus is on getting 1M rx/tx working on all, and when that is finished 2M and Coded Phy S2 and S8 will be added where supported.

 | Chip       | RX | TX | 1M | 2M | S2 | S8 |